Trodelvy® (sacituzumab govitecan-hziy)

 AI-generated content may be incorrect.

-Call your healthcare provider right away if you develop any of the following signs of infection during treatment with TRODELVY:
+Tell your healthcare provider right away if you develop any of the following signs of infection during treatment with TRODELVY:

 • Fever